-Radioactive waste generated at the HFR at Petten is managed by the NRG15, the operator and licence holder of the HFR, and then transferred to COVRA.
-From Geel waste is transferred to ONDRAF/NIRAS16 and shipped to the Belgoprocess facilities.
+Radioactive waste generated at the HFR at Petten is managed by the NRG19, the operator and licence holder of the HFR, and then transferred to COVRA.
+From Geel waste is transferred to ONDRAF/NIRAS20 and shipped to the Belgoprocess facilities.
 The Karlsruhe institute is located adjacent to the Central Decontamination Operations Department (HDB) of the national research centre (Forschungszentrum Karlsruhe, FZK).
-This department manages radioactive wastes originating from the FZK, ITU17 and various other sites in Germany.
+This department manages radioactive wastes originating from the FZK, ITU21 and various other sites in Germany.
 No such national service providers exist in Italy.
 In Ispra the waste is stored in facilities on site, waiting for the availability of a national repository.
-In the meantime, the Ispra site is constructing or refurbishing some waste management facilities in order to treat, characterise, process, condition and package properly the existing waste and that arising from dismantling operations.
+In the meantime, the Ispra site is constructing or refurbishing several waste management facilities in order to treat, characterise, process, condition and package properly the existing waste and that arising from dismantling operations.
+The construction of a new interim storage facility on the site is planned.